nostalgebraist/nostalgebraist-autoresponder/README.md

 Some of the machine learning functionality provided by this repo is described in a separate file [`gpt-2/README.md`](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/main/gpt-2/README.md).

+There are [some visualizations](https://github.com/nostalgebraist/nostalgebraist-autoresponder/tree/visualizations/visualizations) on a branch called `visualizations`, in a subdirectory called (you guessed it) `visualizations`.
+Check these out if you want to learn more about how the selector works.

 I plan to provide additional documentation in the future.

 ### How this code implements the bot